Active Travel Fund Tranche 4: Romiley works

 Contact us

 The working methodology and traffic management requirements may be subject to change.
-We will write to those directly affected by any significant changes and up-to-date information about the works will be provided on this page.
+We'll write to those directly affected by any significant changes and up-to-date information about the works will be provided on this page.

 If you have any questions about the works, do not hesitate to contact the team by: